HeIp-zz/CharlesHack/README.md

 Will Update the crack for every version.

-If failed to do so pelase report an issue &
+If failed to do so please report an issue &
 I will update since I use it regularly.